erallenUM91/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 </tr>
 <tr class="odd">
 <td>MeanOf</td>
-<td>indicates the mean of the measurement for each Participant+Actvity combination (note the mean of either the standard deviations or means of the initial measurements)</td>
+<td>indicates the mean of the measurement for each Participant+Actvity combination (note: all measures in the tidy data table are the mean of either the standard deviations or means of the initial measurements)</td>
 </tr>
 <tr class="even">
 <td>Std</td>